Azzam Tamimi: Early life and education

-Tamimi was born in 1955 and lived in Hebron in the Jordanian West Bank until he was seven, when his family moved to Kuwait.
-His father had fought against Israel.
+Tamimi was born in 1955 and lived in Hebron in the West Bank—then under the control of Jordan, hence his Jordanian citizenship—until he was seven.
+His family then moved to Kuwait.
+His father was a resistance fighter against the Zionist forces during the 1948 Palestine war.

 After high school, Tamimi moved to London to attend college.
-In 1979, he received a Bachelor of Science degree in Combined Sciences from the University of Sunderland and a PhD in Political Theory from the University of Westminster in 1998.
+In 1979, he received a Bachelor of Science degree in Combined Sciences from the University of Sunderland.
+In 1998 he completed a PhD in Political Theory from the University of Westminster.

+Career

+In addition to his involvement with television, he has written for such publications as The Guardian.
+He is also an author of various books.

 Finsbury Park Mosque reformation

 In 2005, Tamimi led a group of trustees in reforming the Finsbury Park Mosque, which was previously under the control of Abu Hamza al-Masri.
-The reformation of the mosque has widely been seen as successful.